Breast Imaging Exam Prep

 What is breast imaging?

-Breast imaging can help detect breast cancer in men, women, and gender diverse people at the very early stages – often two years before a lump or other symptom becomes noticeable to a patient or their practitioner.
-In addition, breast imaging is a diagnostic tool used by practitioners to:
+Breast imaging can help detect breast cancer at very early stages – often two years before a lump or other symptom becomes noticeable.
+Anyone who has breast tissue – including gender diverse people and men – can get breast cancer.

 - Assess the cause of breast symptoms such as lumps, tenderness or nipple discharge

-- Determine the results of chemotherapy
+- Assess the results of chemotherapy

 - Evaluate the integrity of breast implants